henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 Recently a new Clojurescript date/time library [Deja-fu](https://github.com/lambdaisland/deja-fu) (based on Javascript's platform Date API) has come out, positioning itself as being for
 "applications where dealing with time is not enough of their core business to justify these large dependencies".
 Large dependendencies here being JS date libraries.
-I did [a talk]() introducing these libraries and only briefly talked about build size - should I have said they were only suitable if date/time was core to the app?
+I once did [a talk](Henry Widd’s talk at Clojure/North 2019) introducing these libraries and only briefly talked about build size - should I have said they were only suitable if date/time was core to the app?
 FYI Build size [is already discussed](https://github.com/juxt/tick/blob/master/docs/cljs.adoc) in the documentation of Tick (which uses JSJoda).
 As developers we don't always have time to investigate all aspects of every candidate library we might use and maybe someone would see the Deja-fu readme and choose that over e.g. [cljc.java-time](https://github.com/henryw374/cljc.java-time)
 (which has the same API as java.time, but targets Clojure and Clojurescript) just because they know 'time is not enough of their core business'.
-I feel like that would be a shame, so I decided to do some experiments to try to provide a bit more colour on the cost of using JS-Joda.
+I feel like that would be a shame, so I decided to do some experiments to try to provide a bit more colour on the cost of using JS-Joda/java.time in the browser.

 # The Experiment

-For my experiment I have written two versions of a basic Clojurescript web application, using React.
+For my experiment I have written two versions of a basic Clojurescript web application.
 People are using Clojurescript in various places, including highly constrained environments like microcontrollers, but based on what I see the React webapp is what the majority are targeting and the use-case for which I would like people to have some help when choosing a date/time API.
 The [source code for these can be found here](https://github.com/henryw374/cljs-date-lib-comparison).